shuang-jie/shuang-jie.github.io/index.md

 * Invited reviewer for an article submitted to Computational Statistics & Data Analysis.
 2022
 * Professional membership for the International Society for Bayesian Analysis (ISBA) and American Statistical Association (ASA)

+## MISC
+My free time is mostly split among restful swimming, watching tennis(fan of Novak Djokovic), and playing chess.
+I played chess since I was 6, and obtained level of Candidate Master before 10.
+I regularly play chess online to have a mind 'spa'.
+I also like traveling, and some great landscapes are [here](./another-page.html).